 (iv) Within the past three years, has played a major professional role as part of a funded research project with the person who is evaluated.

-(v) Is preparing to enter into a relationship that would be defined as a conflict in accordance with the above guidelines.
+(v) Is preparing to enter into a relationship that would be defined as a conflict in accordance with the listed guidelines.

 (e) Conflict of interest - tenure advisory committee